atirabassi/RNABERT/README.md

     --show_aln
 ```

-## 3. Earn embeddings
+## 3. Earn embeddings (atirabassi)

-To obtain the embedding vector for the RNA sequence, run
+To obtain the embedding vector for the RNA sequence, run:
+(the embedding will be a hdf5 file, so you maybe want to add the extetion to the filename)

 ```
+export OUTPUT=/path/FILENAME.hdf5
 python MLM_SFP.py
     --pretraining ${PRE_WEIGHT} \
     --data_embedding ${PRED_FILE} \